 - A consistent approach across the authority area to eligibility criteria, charging and contributions criteria (where these exist), commissioning, procurement and budget allocation and calculation, including levels of delegated authority for workers and managers. - Budgets can be spent on activities and support that are legal and to the benefit of the person in meeting their outcomes.
-There should be consistency in how this principle is applied across the Selfdirected Support options and across the local authority area.
+There should be consistency in how this principle is applied across the Self-directed Support options and across the local authority area. - 11.2 There is commitment locally to a consistent approach to early help, family support and community support that shifts focus from crisis intervention towards what matters to the person and their quality of life.